TO THE OFFICIAL WEBSITE

 Thanks again for the feedback, and keep it coming – we like hearing from you.
 Also, if you know you will be here for the upcoming festival and are willing to help, we love and greatly appreciate having volunteers!
 Just let us know you are interested and what your plans are for visiting.

 No fires will be allowed this year in the free camping areas in the woods around town.

 The Crowd Pleaser Contest will, as ever, be open to all types of entertainers and will be conducted on the free outdoor stage in the center of town.
 (The rules are here.)
 The audience selects the Crowd Pleaser winner by purchasing tickets to use as votes for their favorite act.
 (Encourage your talented friends to think about entering! – it’s really just a great way to perform in front of an appreciative audience.)

 Crowd Pleaser winners are, as ever, determined by votes cast by the audience of the day.
 To vote for your favorite performer/s, purchase tickets from the folks behind the stage or staff walking through the crowd… and place the tickets in the can that corresponds with the performer’s number.

-See the Events page for estimated contest sign-up times (first come, first served) and posting of times for performances that day (determined by a random drawing).
+See the Events page for the estimated contest sign-up time (first come, first served) and posting of times for performances that day (determined by a random drawing).
 And check back closer to the event, as changes may be made (maybe even because of your suggestions?).

 **2015 CROWD PLEASER WINNERS NOW ON THE “GALLERY” PAGE**